 I had a second chance to do something other than being a dirty cowhand, and it was jerked right out from under me.
 I was a real, bitter man for a long time.
 I drank too much whiskey and did some bad things to people.
 I was a horrible person at times.
 I didn’t know myself anymore, but I did know enough that if I didn’t change, the good Lord was not going to be calling my name on judgment day.

 I sometimes did odd jobs for an old Mexican fellow named Pepe.
 He saw the demons on my back and talked me into coming to his church to worship with him and his family.
 I never was a church person, but I went just to shut him up.
 I never saw any of what happened until it hit me.
 When I walked into that little Mexican church, the demons lifted off my back.
 I accepted the Lord into my sorry life, and he led me to salvation.
 Imagine that.

-I went round and apologized to everyone I ever did any wrong.
-I wrote Franks wife and apologized for not coming over to help her.
+I went around and apologized to everyone if I ever did any wrong.
+I wrote to Franks’s wife and apologized for not coming over to help her.